 For a full list of Glasgow Talks events please visit: Glasgow Talks

-The Specialist Guest Lecture Series is a high-profile event aimed at a specialist business/policy/professional market.
+The Adam Smith Business School Specialist Guest Lectures are high-profile events aimed at a specialist business/policy/professional market.
 Previous speakers have included the Rt Hon. the Lord McConnell of Glenscorrodale, Antonio Horta-Osorio, Group Chief Executive of Lloyds Banking Group; Dame Frances Cairncross, British economist and journalist; and Iain Martin, political commentator and author.

 The Leadership Forum has a membership of top level managers and executives from the public and private sector and meets approximately three times a year.
 It is intended to be both participative and interactive, bringing CEOs and Directors in the private, public and voluntary sectors together with senior academics in the field of leadership to discuss current issues and challenges, and to share their experience, knowledge and ideas.

 Previous discussion topics have included ‘Toxic Leadership’, and ‘Leadership and Followership’.